torvalds/linux/Documentation/teaching/labs/kernel_modules.rst

 headers should be used.
 Also, the module should not be linked to libraries.
 And, last but not least, the module must be compiled with the same options as the kernel in which we load the module.
-For these reasons, there is a standard compilation method (kbuild).
-This method requires the use of two files: a Makefile and a Kbuild file.
+For these reasons, there is a standard compilation method (:code:`kbuild`).
+This method requires the use of two files: a :file:`Makefile` and a :file:`Kbuild` file.

-Below is an example of a Makefile:
+Below is an example of a :file:`Makefile`:

 .. code-block:: bash